mangushev/banking_solution/README.md

 k1 - tuning coefficient for overdraft
-k2 - tuning coefficient for critical balance k3 - tuning coefficient for balance panishment
+k2 - tuning coefficient for critical balance k3 - tuning coefficient for balance punishment

 Increasing k1 and k2, k3 seems should result in a Policy to keep balance in some jail.
-I fould that balance stays somewhere in $3,000 on avarage for all customers.
-Average deposit trends towsard avarage expenditures to about %700.
+I found that balance stays somewhere in $3,000 on average for all customers.
+Average deposit trends toward average expenditures to about %700.
 Setting right k1, k2, k3 is actually quite tricky!

 3. Training